MET workshops

 As part of the MET grammar pathway, this workshop furthers participants’ knowledge and confidence with regard to punctuation.

-Developer and facilitator: Alan Lounds
+Facilitator: Alan Lounds

 Purpose: To explore the use of punctuation for parenthetical expressions.

-Structure: The workshop will show how the comma has been used throughout history and how it is commonly used in present-day English.
+Description: This three-hour workshop will explore the use of commas and other punctuation marks that are used to include parenthetical information.
+The workshop will show how the comma has been used throughout history and how it is commonly used in present-day English.
 The recommendations of punctuation guides will be presented and problematic cases will be discussed.
 Particular attention will be paid to cases in which the presence or absence of a comma can change the meaning of a sentence – as in restrictive and non-restrictive relative clauses.
 This topic will lead naturally to a presentation of other ways of including parenthetical information: the various types of brackets and dashes.
 Ample time will be devoted to group exercises and discussion of problematic cases.

-Outcome skills: Participants will gain confidence in the use of commas and other markers of parenthetical expressions.
+Outcome: Participants will gain confidence in the use of commas and other markers of parenthetical expressions.

-Pre-workshop information: If you wish to contribute to the preparation of the workshop, please send any difficult sentences or queries involving commas and parentheses to Alan Lounds and, if you have a strong opinion on the serial comma, come prepared to argue the case for or against it.
+Preparation: If you wish to contribute to the preparation of the workshop, please send any difficult sentences or queries involving commas and parentheses to Alan Lounds and, if you have a strong opinion on the serial comma, come prepared to argue the case for or against it.